5/8/2025

 Chief Financial Officer

 Yeah, sure.
-So yeah, there's a little bit of inorganic in the number, but it's not a significant portion of revenue for us.
-In terms of if you break out the business in those different sub segments, we are seeing WAF slow down naturally a little bit.
-It's still growing, but it's not growing nearly as fast as it was, very high penetration, which is expected.
-Obviously, API security is growing incredibly fast and we think can be a very, very significant grower for us over time.
-Our infrastructure security business is a low single digit growing business and is kind of in that range.
-Perlexic is growing in kind of its normal range.
-We haven't had a lot of big attacks or anything like that that tend to be kind of more, call it episodic that drives spikes in demand there.
+So, yeah, there's a little bit of inorganic in the number, but it's not a significant portion of revenue for us.
+In terms of if you break out the business in those different subsegments, we are seeing WAF slow down naturally a little bit.
+It's still growing. but it's not growing nearly as fast as it was very high penetration, which is expected.
+You know, obviously API security is growing incredibly fast and we think can be, you know, a very, very significant grower for us over time.
+You know, our infrastructure security business is a low single digit growing business and is kind of in that range.
+Perlexic is growing and kind of in its normal range.
+We haven't had a lot of, you know, big attacks or anything like that that tend to be kind of more you know, call it episodic that drive, you know, spikes in demand there.
 So we haven't seen that in a while.
-That's also slowing a bit.
-And then our services revenue has been consistent in that sort of high single digit, low single or sorry, double digit growth area.
-So it's really just a mixed shift right now as we talked about exactly what we're expecting with some of the products that have been in market for a while, just naturally slowing down.
-And then the newer products like Garticor and API taking off, it just not at the scale yet to offset the slower growth in the other products.
+So that's also slowing a bit.
+And then our services revenue has been consistent, you know, in that sort of high single digit, low single digit, or sorry, low double digit growth area.
+So it's really just a mixed shift right now as we talked about exactly what we're expecting with some of the products that have been in market for a while just naturally slowing down and then the newer products like Guardicorn API taking off, but just not at the scale yet to offset the slower growth in the other products.

 speaker